 }

-Note: To detect bots, Fingerprint Pro needs to collect signals from the browser.
-Therefore, it is best used to protect data endpoints that are accessible from your website, as demonstrated in this article.
-It is not designed to protect server-rendered or static content that is sent to the browser on the initial page load, as browser signals are not available during server-side rendering.
+Note: Fingerprint Pro must collect signals from the browser to detect bots.
+Therefore, it is best used to protect data endpoints accessible from your website, as this article demonstrates.
+It is not designed to protect server-rendered or static content sent to the browser on the initial page load, as browser signals are unavailable during server-side rendering.

 import {